Harvest Children’s Ministry Policies and Procedures

-- Upon hearing the fire alarm, all workers/volunteers will proceed out of the room leading the class in an orderly fashion.
+Upon hearing the fire alarm, all workers/volunteers will proceed out of the room leading the class in an orderly fashion.
 Paying special attention to gather and keep count of all children in their care.
 Caregivers in rooms with cribs, should place children in cribs and roll them out of the classroom.
-All classes will be escorted to the front lawn.
+Refer to posted diagram in classroom for where to go.

 In the event that there is an intruder in the building, calmly close the classroom door, lock the door, pull down the window covering down and take the children to the far side of the room furthest from the door.
 Remain there until a staff member comes to release you.

 Immediately report any medical needs or concerns to a Harvest staff member.
 The caregiver should remain calm and divert the attention of the other children.
 The staff member will contact parents and make the decision on what action needs to be taken.

 For minor accidents, a first aid kit is located in each classroom.
 Always wear gloves when there is any abrasion to the skin.

 Children of any age should not be brought to church if any of the following symptoms have been experienced in the past 24 hours: fever or has been given medication to lower a fever, dark runny nose, constant cough, diarrhea, vomiting, discharge in or around the eyes, sore throat, unusual fatigue or questionable rash.

 Volunteers should follow the same guidelines for staying home with any of the above symptoms.

 If a child develops signs of illness, please notify a Harvest Children’s Ministry Staff Member so they can contact the parents.